Internet Explorer for Mac: Internet Explorer 5 Macintosh Edition

-According to Jorg Brown, one of the IE for Mac developers at Microsoft, after version 5 most of the team that produced IE for Mac were moved to another project.
+According to Jorg Brown, one of the IE for Mac developers at Microsoft, after version 5, most of the team that produced IE for Mac was moved to another project.
 IE for Mac was relegated to something they were expected to work on in their "spare time".

-On June 17, 2002, Microsoft announced the release of version 5.2 (the first Mac OS X-only release) which included a few performance and security fixes and support for Mac OS X features, like Quartz text smoothing.
+On June 17, 2002, Microsoft announced the release of version 5.2 (the first Mac OS X-only release), which included a few performance and security fixes and support for Mac OS X features, such as Quartz text smoothing.

-In 2002, Microsoft reassigned developers to develop version 6 of Internet Explorer for Mac, intended to be used as the base for a new product.
-MSN for Mac OS X would be a subscription-only browser that worked with the online MSN service, incorporate features like an address book, junk mail filters and an MSN Messenger client.
-However, after hearing that Apple had started development of their own browser, they canceled the standalone browser development and concentrated on the MSN browser, which was released on May 15, 2003.
+In 2002, Microsoft reassigned developers to develop version 6 of Internet Explorer for Mac, intended as the basis for a new product.
+MSN for Mac OS X would be a subscription-only browser that worked with the online MSN service, incorporating features like an address book, junk mail filters, and an MSN Messenger client.
+However, after hearing that Apple had begun developing its own browser, it canceled standalone browser development and focused on the MSN browser, which was released on May 15, 2003.

 On June 13, 2003, PC Pro reported that Macintosh Business Unit general manager Roz Ho had confirmed that aside from updates to fix security problems, there would be no new versions of Internet Explorer from Microsoft.
-Three days later on June 16, 2003, Microsoft released the final version for Mac OS X (PPC), version 5.2.3 and a month later on July 11, 2003, they released the final version for Mac OS 8 and 9, version 5.1.7.
-The last versions of Internet Explorer for Mac OS X (PPC) had a distinguishing blue logo that was the base for the logo used in Internet Explorer 6 for Windows (the Windows one just had a lighter blue, and it was less three-dimensional).
+Three days later, on June 16, 2003, Microsoft released the final version for Mac OS X (PPC), version 5.2.3, and a month later, on July 11, 2003, they released the final version for Mac OS 8 and 9, version 5.1.7.
+The last versions of Internet Explorer for Mac OS X (PPC) had a distinctive blue logo that served as the basis for the logo used in Internet Explorer 6 for Windows (the Windows one was lighter blue and less three-dimensional).

 Distinguishing features

-These are features found in Internet Explorer for Mac, which were not found in common contemporary browsers (with the possible exception of Internet Explorer for Windows).
-Some are still not features in many browsers.
+These features are found in Internet Explorer for Mac but not in common contemporary browsers (with the possible exception of Internet Explorer for Windows).
+Some are still not featured in many browsers.